15 Knowledge Base Examples that Work: Ideas for Your Next/Current Help Site

 2. Zoho Manage Engine

-ManageEngine’s customer help page provides clear and detailed instructions in a technical yet accessible writing style, perfectly suited to IT professionals.
+ManageEngine’s customer help page offers clear and detailed instructions in a technical yet accessible writing style, making it perfectly suited for IT professionals.

 The descriptive video alongside the text offers valuable visual support, guiding users through each step of the installation process.